 The “Donate” button on our website directs you to Zeffy, our donation platform.

 Partners can reach out through our contact page.
-We collaborate with farms, nonprofits, educators, and community organizations aligned with our mission.
+We welcome collaboration with farms, nonprofits, educators, community organizations and passionate individuals aligned with our mission.

 Not at all.
 We welcome volunteers of all backgrounds - passion and willingness to help are what matter most.